-Location: Located in Heart of Laos, Hotel de la Paix is situated the town of Luang Prabang, a charming city with enchanting and picturesque surroundings, based along the Mekong and Nam Khan rivers.
+Location: Located in Heart of Laos, this Sofitel property is situated the town of Luang Prabang, a charming city with enchanting and picturesque surroundings, based along the Mekong and Nam Khan rivers.

 History: One of Asia’s proudest jewels, the town of Luang Prabang lives in no one’s shadow.
 It’s said that Buddha himself once stood in the lush rainforest of the village, leaving his footprint for generations to follow.
 In 1995, the small town became a global focal point, when it became listed as a UNESCO World Heritage site.

-These suites, which range from 150- to 183-square-feet, feature terraces overlooking private gardens.
+These suites, which range from 150 to 183 square feet, feature terraces overlooking private gardens.
 Inside, guests will be pleased to find high ceilings and comfortable sun loungers and daybeds, as well as well-appointed bathrooms with twin vanities, air conditioning, a bathtub, cable TV, a coffee maker, and a minibar.

-Hotel de la Paix has deluxe provisions for those planning events, from business-related, to pleasure.
+The Sofitel Luang Prabang has deluxe provisions for those planning events, from business-related, to pleasure.
 Weddings are a particular favorite at the hotel, with a team of wedding and event planners who can help execute the entire day.
 Executive retreats are also available, as well as a private boardroom and a private longe.

 The hotel’s pool is an elaborate venue made up in bewitching lavender glitter, with shaded daybeds and a poolside bar that serves up a tempting array of cocktails.

 Dining within Sofitel Luang Prabang offers guest a truly traditional culinary experie nce, with all the cuisines being authentic, without the aid of artificial flavours or preserv atives.
 Chefs use local and imported produce from around the globe, to give guests a t aste of five-star Laotian dining at its best.
 Guests can also partake in the cooking class es, which are available within the resort.